 And science is increasingly quantifying those benefits in tangible outcomes which include: reduction in cortisol (stress hormone) levels, increase in immune function, reduced mood disorder severity, a deeper sense of mental relaxation, and increased feelings of calmness, gratitude, selflessness and wonder.

-A guided forest therapy walk is a gently-structured experience offering open-ended exercises (in forest therapy called “invitations” to highlight that you may interpret and carry them out as you wish) to help open your senses and your soul, to engage with the forest in meaningful ways.
+A guided forest therapy walk consists of several open-ended exercises (in forest therapy known as “invitations” to emphasize that you may interpret and carry them out as you wish) to help open your senses and your soul, and to engage with the forest in meaningful ways which promote mindfulness.

 Forest therapy experiences are not hikes; they are immersive, move slowly, encourage personal presence and exploration.
-They begin with an orientation, make a gradual transition to trying out several different “invitations” to interact with the forest, and include time for relfection, integration and sharing.
+They begin with an orientation, make a gradual transition to trying out several different “invitations” to interact with the forest environment using different senses, and include time for reflection and integration.
 Forest bathing walks usually conclude with an outdoor tea.

 Additional details can be found in experience descriptions.

 Your forest therapy guide, Neil Baldwin, has an appreciation of the natural world gained from direct personal experience and completing the Ontario Master Naturalist program.
-He combines this with a M.Ed. in Counselling and over 25 years professional experience with clients of all ages and life stages to create a unique perspective on the role of nature in human development.
+He combines this with a M.Ed. in Counselling and almost 3 decades of professional experience to create a unique perspective on the role of nature in human development.
 Read full bio.